cesareferrari/newsletter/react/20191009-promises-intro.md

 We will look at how promises work in the next article.

+In summary:

+When we access external data from an API server there may be delays because of latency

+Since Javascript functions are synchronous, waiting for an external server to respond may lock up our interface

+One common solution to this problem is to defer the potentially slow operation to a callback that can return its response later

+Callbacks can become unwieldy if they need to be nested.

+The preferred solution in React is to use Promises

 ---

 I write daily about web development.
 If you like this article, feel free to share it with your friends and colleagues.